syncthing/docs/dev/building.rst

 ``go run build.go build``
   Builds just the named target, or ``syncthing`` by default, to the current directory.
-Use when cross compiling.
+Use this when cross compiling, with parameters for what to cross compile to: ``go run build.go -goos linux -goarch 386 build``.

 ``go run build.go test``
   Runs the tests.